dearhive/MashShare/readme.txt

 == Changelog ==

 = 2.3.7 =
+* New: Support for yummly.com (network add-on needed)
 * Fix: Mashshare->Tools->System Info does not open
 * Fix: Check if has_shortcode() exists.
 Compatibility check for wordpress < 3.6
+* Fix: Rename debugging class mashsbChromePhp()
+* Fix: Some 'undefined variables' notices when mashshare is installed first time and settings are not saved

 = 2.3.6 =
 * New: Support for mail.ru and line (only with network add-on)